Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

 ## Recommendations for Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.